MaurizioB/Qommitter/README.rst

 ::

-    . ~/.bashrc
+    $ . ~/.bashrc

 after that, you only need to run ``qommitter`` from a (sub)directory of a git repo.
+Of course, you can choose any name you want instead of ``qommitter``.

+Qommitter might be used as a default editor for git, but I've not tested it yet, so do it at your own risk.

 (Almost) known issues
 ---------------------